A.3 Administrative Organization

 Office of the President

 The president is the chief educational and administrative officer responsible to the University of Southern Indiana Board of Trustees for the organization, administration, operation, and development of the University.
-The president also provides oversight to the University's Athletic programs.
+The president also provides oversight to the University's Athletic programs and Undergraduate Enrollment Management.

 Office of the Provost

 The provost is responsible for the general administration, organization, and development of the academic and instructional services of the University.
-The Office of the Provost is responsible for coordinating and supervising the administration of the Colleges of Business, Liberal Arts, Nursing and Health Professions, and Science, Engineering, and Education, Registrar, the Division of Outreach and Engagement, School of Graduate Studies, David L. Rice Library, Institutional Analytics Office, Career Services and Internships, Center for Adult Learner Success, Center for Excellence in Teaching & Learning, Office of Sponsored Projects & Research, and Center for International Programs.
+The Office of the Provost is responsible for coordinating and supervising the administration of the Colleges of Business, Liberal Arts, Nursing and Health Professions, and Science, Engineering, and Education, Registrar, the Division of Outreach and Engagement, School of Graduate Studies, David L. Rice Library, Institutional Analytics Office, Career Success Center, Center for Excellence in Teaching & Learning, Office of Sponsored Projects & Research, and Center for International Programs.

 Office of the Vice President for Finance and Administration